Everything you need to know as a first-time student.

 If you want to complete your research degree with QUT while based at another institution, submit:

-If you want to work with a supervisor who is not a QUT staff member, submit an external supervisor memorandum (DOC file, 87.5 KB) with your application.
+If you want to work with a supervisor who is not a QUT staff member, submit an external supervisor memorandum (PDF file, 174.81 KB) with your application.

 International Partner Agreements are established agreements between QUT and an overseas university or institution.
 If your application is linked to a formal agreement already in place between QUT and a partner institution, you'll need to include an Individual Student Agreement (Part B) with your application for admission.
 This needs to be signed off by a nominee from the overseas university or institution.